-With cold and flu season on the way and with the COVID-19 pandemic, you might question any symptom of an illness that pops up.
+With cold and flu season on the way, you might question any symptom of an illness that pops up.
 Oftentimes, you think its one thing when it’s really another.

 One common misdiagnosis is TMJ and chronic sinusitis.
 Chronic sinusitis and TMJ can often show very similar symptoms such as headaches, jaw pain, neck pain, and ear-related symptoms like tinnitus, dizziness, and ear fullness.

 But telling the difference between the two conditions is crucial for getting the proper treatment, even going to the proper professional.

 Here are some things to look out for, but, in the end, a proper diagnosis will depend on getting a professional opinion.

 As we noted above, there are many symptoms that can occur either with TMJ or with sinusitis.
 If you’re wondering: “Can sinuses cause neck pain or can sinus infections cause jaw pain?”
 The answer is yes!
 TMJ can also cause neck and jaw pain.
 In addition, TMJ and sinusitis cause the following overlapping symptoms:

 - Jaw pain